Employment Outlook & Career Guidance for Marriage Family Therapists

 Job Outlook and Employment Projections for a Marriage and Family Therapist

-Presently, there are more than 50,000 marriage and family therapists treating individuals, couples, and families in the US alone.
-It has been voted in the top 50 of best careers by US News & World Report (December, 2010) Membership in the American Association for Marriage and Family Therapy (AAMFT) has grown to more than 25,500 in 2015.
+In May 2022, the US Bureau of Labor Statistics reported that there were about 65,300 marriage and family therapists treating individuals, couples, and families in the US alone.
+As of 2023, US News and World Report ranks the profession as #20 on its list of the best social service jobs.
+Membership in the American Association for Marriage and Family Therapy (AAMFT) has grown to more than 22,000.
 Growth in this field is, in part, a result of increased public awareness of the value of family life, and possibly a concern about increasing stresses on families.

 Family and marriage therapist work in a variety of sectors, including: